YomnaEisa/Journali/README.md

 - **ViewModel.swift**: Contains logic for adding, editing, deleting, and filtering journal entries.
 - **MainView.swift**: Displays journal entries and handles navigation.
 - **Journal.swift**: Data model representing a single journal entry.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make changes, and submit a pull request.

-### How to Contribute
-1. Fork the project.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---